hexeguitar/TGX4/hw_platform.md

 - `bool state_set(hw_state_t newState)` - this is a master bypass switch.
 Normally it should switch off the WET signal and switch on the DRY signal if bypass is engaged.
 It can also be set to toggle the WET signal only if the device is used for time based effects only with the DRY signal always on.
 - `bool state_get()` returns the master bypass state.
 - `bool process(void)` - this method will be used for hardware tasks like reading switches, pots etc.
 - `bool phase_invert = false;` this variable sets the output phase.
-In some situations, like having an ouput MFB anti aliasing filtes, which invert phase, it is convinient to flip it before the DAC.
-Set to true to enable output phase invertion.
+In some situations, like having an output MFB anti aliasing filters, which invert phase, it is convenient to flip it before the DAC.
+Set to true to enable output phase inverse.

-Create your own hardware class header+sorurce file and put it in the `hardware_defs` folder.
+Create your own hardware class header+source file and put it in the `hardware_defs` folder.
 At the end of the header file add the preprocessor condition
 ```c++
 #elif defined(USE_YOUR_CUSTOM_HARDWARE_PLATFORM)